top of page

 • Will this give them access to additional benefits or services?

-(4) Give CONTEXT
+(4) Give CONTEXT about the change

 Why has it come about?
-Provide some background, but keep it simple.
+Be specific but keep it simple.
 Too much detail can appear as an excuse or justification (which is never a good look for a business).
+Link it back to the value they receive, and clearly state what it means for them going forward.
 Remember, all the customer really wants to know is the "so, what?":

 • So ... what does this mean to my service?